Think College Publications

 A short, accessible publication with a focus on action.
 It might be a checklist, set of tips, a template, or other steps that you can put into practice right away.

-Written by students with intellectual disability to highlight their experiences in college.
-Stories focus on topics like application and acceptance, getting acclimated to college life, academics, work experience, residential life, or developing friendships.
+Think College Student Stories and Think College Transition Student Profiles feature student experiences and plans for college success.
+Focusing on topics like transition planning and goal setting, self-determination, application and acceptance, getting acclimated to college life, academics, work experience, residential life, or developing friendships.

 Findings from federally funded model demonstration sites (TPSIDs, or Transition Postsecondary Programs for Students with Intellectual Disability).